gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The following steps are performed for joining an OSCORE group.
 Messages exchanged among the participants follow the formats defined in {{I-D.palombini-ace-key-groupcomm}}, and are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.
 The Group Manager acts as the Key Distribution Center (KDC) referred in {{I-D.palombini-ace-key-groupcomm}}.

 1. The joining node requests an Access Token from the AS to access a join resource on the Group Manager  and hence the associated OSCORE group (see {{sec-joining-node-to-AS}}).
-The response from the AS enables the joining node to start a secure channel with the Group Manager, if not already established.
+The joining node will start or continue using a secure communication channel with the Group Manager, according to the response from the AS.

-2. The joining node transfers authentication and authorization information to the Group Manager by posting the obtained Access Token.
-Then, the joining node and the Group Manager have to establish a secure channel in case one is not already set up (see {{sec-joining-node-to-GM}}).
-That is, a joining node must establish a secure communication channel with a Group Manager, before joining an OSCORE group under that Group Manager for the first time.
+2. The joining node transfers authentication and authorization information to the Group Manager by posting the obtained Access Token (see {{sec-joining-node-to-GM}}).
+After that, a joining node must have a secure communication channel established with the Group Manager, before starting to join an OSCORE group under that Group Manager (see {{sec-joining-node-to-GM}}).
+Possible alternatives to provide a secure communication channel include DTLS {{RFC6347}} and OSCORE {{I-D.ietf-core-object-security}}.

 3. The joining node starts the join process to become a member of the OSCORE group, by accessing the related join resource hosted by the Group Manager (see {{sec-joining-node-to-GM}}).

-4. At the end of the join process, the joining node has received from the Group Manager the parameters and keying material to securely communicate in the OSCORE group.
+4. At the end of the join process, the joining node has received from the Group Manager the parameters and keying material to securely communicate with the other OSCORE group members.

+5. The joining node and the Group Manager maintain the secure channel, to support possible future communications.

 # Joining Node to Authorization Server {#sec-joining-node-to-AS}

 This section considers a joining node that intends to contact the Group Manager for the first time.
 That is, the joining node has never attempted before to join an OSCORE group under that Group Manager.
 Also, the joining node and the Group Manager do not have a secure communication channel established.

 In case the specific AS associated to the Group Manager is unknown to the joining node, the latter can rely on mechanisms like the Unauthorized Resource Request message described in Section 2 of {{I-D.ietf-ace-dtls-authorize}} to discover the correct AS in charge of the Group Manager.
-As an alternative, the joining node may look up in a Resource Directory service {{I-D.ietf-core-resource-directory}}.

 ## Authorization Request {#ssec-auth-req}